Error-331/code_tests/docs/bible/links.md

 Our Responsibility - November 19 (We have been given the message of everlasting life and have been commanded to take it to every creature (Mark 16:15));

 The Revelation - November 20 (Father, may I shudder as I think of what I would have had to suffer for eternity had it not been for the suffering of the Savior);

+The Division - November 21 (If we find ourselves shunned by loved ones, the wisest thing to do is show them our faith by our works);

+The Future - November 22 (God knows the future, God knows the past - he never gets wrong);